ZXSpectrumVault/Manuals/SpectrumPlus3Manual.md

 As we have already discussed - because these lines began with numbers, they were not obeyed immediately but were stored away as program lines.
 You will have also noticed here that the line numbers govern the order in which the program lines are to be executed, and as you can see on the screen, the +3 sorts all the lines into order whenever a new line is entered.

-Note also that although we typed each line in lower case letters, the keywords (i.e. `PRINT` and `LET`) were converted to upper case as soon the line was entered and accepted by the +3.
+Note also that although we typed each line in lower case letters, the keywords (ie. `PRINT` and `LET`) were converted to upper case as soon the line was entered and accepted by the +3.
 From now on, we will show keywords to be typed in upper case letters; however, you may continue to type in lower case letters.

 (By the way, if you don't know what a keyword is, you should have studied chapter 6 before reading this chapter.)